estebanpw/cudagecko/README.md

 `cudagecko/bin/gpu_two_species.sh <genomesDirectory1> <genomesDirectory2> <minLen> <device>`

 This will compare all sequences in <genomesDirectory1> to all sequences of <genomesDirectory2>

+## MPS execution for modern systems

+If your gpu has more than 4-5 GB of RAM, then it might be interesting to use the CUDA Multi Process Service, which allows to run several instances of the same CUDA application on a single GPU.
+This means that you can get a boost in performance if you run one instance of GPUGECKO for every 4 or 5 GB of RAM available.
+To use this approach, first select the appropriate device for which you wish to enable the CUDA MPS context in the script `start_as_root_mps_server.sh` in the `bin` folder (with root privileges).
+Once done so, simply split every comparison with the script `split_maker.sh`, namely:

+`./split_maker.sh reference.fasta 4`

+This will split the `reference.fasta` file into 4 splits, which we can then run independently at once with the following command:

+`for((i=0; i<4; i++)) ; do  cudagecko/bin/gpu_cuda_workflow -query query.fasta -ref reference.split$i.fasta -dev 0 -ram 4000000000 ; done`

+This will generate 4 splits of csvs, each one comparing the whole query with a different split of the reference.
+Once finished your MPS executions, it is advisable that you stop the MPS server by running the `stop_as_root_mps.server.sh` after having modified the device accordingly (the `-i 0`) in the file.

 ## Extracting alignments